Torathion/mini-tree/.github/CONTRIBUTING.md

-# Contributing to micro-tree
+# Contributing to mini-tree

-Thank you for your interest in contributing to micro-tree!
+Thank you for your interest in contributing to mini-tree!
 We welcome contributions from everyone, whether you're fixing bugs, improving documentation, or adding new features.
 This guide will help you get started.

 ---